EffectOrientedProgramming/book/Chapters/04_Configuration.md

 By following "Dependency Inversion", you enable "Dependency Injection", which produces more flexible code.

-...
-Why is it called "Dependency Injection" ?
 Instead of manually constructing and passing all your dependencies through the application, you have an "Injector" that automatically provides instances where needed.

 Understanding these terms is not crucial for writing Effect Oriented code, but will help when building the layers in your application.